DKFletcher/The-Selector/README.md

  * an improved worktable tableView cell that removes the need for multi-touch gestures.

  * a dedicated focus question tool set.

-Oh, and did I mention it's got the best organising structure for emotions that you are _**ever**_ likely to see.
-Seriously, you have to see this to believe it.